-Review all your papers for Units 1 and 2, making any necessary changes.
+• Review your papers for Units 1 and 2, making all necessary changes.
 If you are enrolled with Hewitt, submit these six papers and your other requirements for this quarter.
+(This quarter ends a bit early in this class, and you may have to put this work aside until you are finished with your other courses, if you are submitting work